 Open to undergraduate and masters’-level students, this conference is an opportunity to present on research and internships relevant to the broad theme of social justice.
 You may present by reading a paper or using a poster.

 The Political Round Table: Conversations That Matter is a student government chartered organization with the mission of exploring, comparing, and contrasting the opinions of the student body on important issues by opening free and equal dialogue.

-It hosts large events twice montly and regular Coffee and conversations events.
+It hosts large events twice monthly and regular coffee and conversations events.
 Everyone is welcome to join.
 You do not need to be a political science major.

 SLU’s Department of Political Science sponsors the Epsilon Kappa Chapter of Pi Sigma Alpha, the national political science honor society.
 Membership is awarded annually to students who have completed at least 15 hours of political science classes.
 Candidates are selected strictly on the basis of outstanding achievement in political science and overall academic performance.